okeshawarz/prospectus/io-presentation.md

 # Some Stylized Facts about Housing and Rents

-## Real Estate Labor's Share of Income
+## Real Estate, Divergence, Labor's Share of Income

 ## Rents and Owner-Occupation